rluttikhuizen/ukoug-tech-2015/README.md

 # ukoug-tech-2015

 ## Introduction
-This repo contains the demo code for the Live Mobile and Cloud Hacking by ACEs session at UKOUG Tech 2015 Super Sunday.
-By making this demo code available you can execute (parts of the) Live Mobile and Cloud Hacking session yourself.
-You can find more info about this session on the [UKOUG Tech site] (http://www.supersunday15.ukoug.org/default.asp?p=14169&dlgact=shwprs&prs_prsid=11732&day_dayid=101).
+This repo contains the demo code for the [Live Mobile and Cloud Hacking by ACEs session] (http://www.supersunday15.ukoug.org/default.asp?p=14169&dlgact=shwprs&prs_prsid=11732&day_dayid=101) at the UKOUG Tech 2015 conference.
+You can inspect, use and tweak the demo code yourself and deploy it to the Oracle Cloud to learn more about various Oracle technologies and products.

 ## Usecase
-This demo is centered around building and deploying a Conference app that can be used by a conference and conference attendees to create sessions, (re)schedule sessions, register for sessions by attendees, evaluate sessions, etc.
+In the Live Hacking session we will build and deploy a Conference app to the Oracle Cloud (JCS, MCS, and PCS).
+The app can be used by a conference and conference attendees to create sessions, (re)schedule sessions, register for sessions by attendees, evaluate sessions, etc.

 ## Video
 Watch a [video] (https://community.oracle.com/docs/DOC-984188) about this session.